tobyjorris/tobyjorris/README.md

 -I’m currently working on ...
-Meland Realty & Housing Market API's
+Appealmaker.com for Bliss Direct Media
 -I’m currently learning ...
 PHP
 -I’m looking to collaborate on ... unique front end projects
 -I’m looking for help with ... fraction conversions in JS